These 8 Urban Legends In Wisconsin Will Keep You Awake At Night

 7. Bloody Bride Bridge

-So the legend goes, a bride was killed on her wedding night.
-But she continues to haunt the area, sitting in the backs of cars, visible to drivers in the rearview mirror.
-According to legend, years later, a police officer hit a woman and went back to help her.
+So the legend goes: a bride was killed on her wedding night in this area.
+But she continues to haunt the surrounding region, sitting in the backs of cars, visible to drivers only in the rearview mirror.
+They say that, years later, a police officer hit a woman on the road here and went back to help her.
 When he ran back, no one was there.
+Who did he hit?
+We don't even want to know.
+This is one of the creepiest

 8. Siren Bridge

 This one is grounded in reality.
-A family was driving over the Siren Bridge when the car went through the guardrails, resulting in everyone in the car drowning.
-But many motorists who have driven through the area reporting hearing a child's voice over the radio: "Mommy, help me, I can't get out."
+A long time ago, a family was driving over the Siren Bridge when the car went through the guardrails somehow and into the water below, resulting in everyone in the car drowning.
+But many motorists who have driven through the area report hearing a child's voice over the radio: "Mommy, help me, I can't get out."
+It is unknown where the voice originates from, but it does scare the daylights out of passers-by.
+Is this creepy